mattrand/EasyTree/README.md

 EasyTree Jquery Plugin

-EasyTree is a free jquery plugin designed to easiliy convert ul list of json to tree menus
+EasyTree is a free jquery plugin designed to easiliy convert ul lists or json to tree menus

 Instructions
 =============